Royal prerogative of mercy

 In Commonwealth realms other than the United Kingdom, the prerogative is exercised by the country’s governor-general on behalf of the Sovereign, on the advice of government ministers.
 In federations such as Australia and Canada, the prerogative is also exercised at the state or provincial level by the governors (Australia) and lieutenant governors (Canada), also acting on ministerial advice: the Attorneys-General in Australia, and the federal and provincial cabinets in Canada, in respect of federal and provincial offences.

-In the important case of Derek Bentley, a court found that this royal prerogative power is "probably" entirely a matter of policy, and thus not justiciable.
+In the case of Derek Bentley, involving a miscarriage of justice, a court found that this royal prerogative power is "probably" entirely a matter of policy, and thus not justiciable.

 Forms of mercy

 Free pardons

 Free pardons release a person from the effect of a penalty or a consequence of a sentence, but they do not quash or overturn the conviction, which remains after the pardon.
 They were traditionally used where new evidence demonstrated conclusively that no crime was committed or that the individual did not commit the offence, but the expansion of rights of appeal have reduced the need for free pardons, particularly since appeals have the power to quash the original conviction and provide a presumption of innocence.
 The most recent free pardons were granted to Michael Shields (2009) and, posthumously, to Alan Turing (2013).